Sinking of ML Mostofa-3

 On 22 February 2015, a two-deck ferry traveling on the Padma River in the Manikganj District, Dhaka Division in Dhaka, Bangladesh, capsized.
-Up to 70 people, including 19 children, were killed in the crash when it hit a trawler.
+Up to 70 people were killed in the crash when it hit a trawler.

 Capsizing

 Approximately 150 people were on board ML Mostofa-3, which was traveling from Daulatdia to Paturia.
 The ferry was traveling on the Padma River when it crashed into a trawler, causing it to overturn.
 The ferry weighed about fifty tons and had a maximum capacity of only 100 to 120 passengers.
 Despite reports from passengers that there were as many as 250 to 300 passengers on board, the ferry staff denied those claims, stating there were only about 150 to 200 passengers on board.
 The two vessels did not leave enough space to pass between one another, causing the two ships to crash.
 As the ferry was capsizing, passengers located on the top deck jumped off the ferry and were able to swim safely to shore.
 After the capsizing, a salvage vessel with a crane raised the ferry from the water.
 This allowed the Bangladesh Fire department and Bangladesh Navy to search inside the ferry.
 Rescuers at the scene were able to save around fifty passengers.